 Things finally began to look up for Paltrow in December 2003 when she found out that she and longtime boyfriend, Coldplay singer Chris Martin, were expecting a child.
 They were married on December 5, 2003 and their daughter, Apple Blythe Alison Martin, was born on May 14, 2004 in London, England.
 In 2006, she gave birth to a son, Moses Bruce Anthony Martin, in New York City.
 On December 13, 2010, she received a star on the Hollywood Walk of Fame.

-She kept busy after giving birth, with roles in Iron Man (2008), Iron Man 2 (2010) and Country Strong (2010), in which she did her own guitar playing and singing for her role as a country music star.
+She kept busy after giving birth, with the role of Pepper Potts in Iron Man (2008) and Iron Man 2 (2010).
+In Country Strong (2010)h she did her own guitar playing and singing for her role as a country music star.
 She sang the title song from the movie while accompanying herself on acoustic guitar live at the Country Music Awards on November 10, 2010.
 Less than a week later, Gwyneth showed off her vocal skills again when she guest starred on the hit series Glee as the coolest substitute teacher ever, performing "Forget You" by Cee-Lo Green.
 She went on to reprise her role as Pepper in Iron Man 3 (2013), Spider-Man: Homecoming (2017) and Avengers: Infinity War (2018).

 Gwyneth Paltrow Filmography